ULHPC/tutorials/README.md

    (node)$> conda create -n bioinfo_tutorial
    (node)$> conda activate bioinfo_tutorial
    ```
-   After validation of the creation step, once activation you can see that your prompt will now be prefixed with `(bioinfo_tutorial)` to show which environment is active.
+   After validation of the creation step and once activated, you can see that your prompt will now be prefixed with `(bioinfo_tutorial)` to show which environment is active.
 For the rest of the tutorial make sure that you always have this environment active.

 5. Install snakemake: